RareByteStream/RareByteStream/README.md

+## Context:
+  * This document is tailored primarily for Github and open-source community, rather than for observers from professional networks.
+It should be understood as more of a **personal self introduction**.
+It serves to save time by providing information.

 ## Projects:
   * None released yet.

 ## About Me:

-  * Context: This profile is tailored primarily for Github and open-source community, rather than for observers from professional networks.
-It should be understood as more of a **personal self introduction**.
-It serves to save time by providing information.

   * I am passionate about Software Development/Engineering with strong emphasis on **Custom GUI Development**, **Custom TUI Development** and **User Interface Engineering** on the client side; **Local Networking**, **Sub-Processing** and **Filesystem Operations Programming** on server side.
 In general, I am slightly compulsive about performance and API Design convenience balance.

   * I have primarily worked on local-first applications but am proficient in database integration **when required** ( Future example: Integrating the distributed USDA food database to a GUI and TUI i built for it ).